Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Background and Formulation

 Figure \ref{Fig:2Dnetwork} (a) and (b) show the two-dimensional (2D) lattice structures of $\alpha$-(BETS)$_2$I$_3$.
-The N.N. and N.N.N. components of the transfer integrals and the Coulomb interactions considered in our calculation are also illustrated.
-It is to be noted that in this calculation, spin polarization was not considered.
-However, \editage{as the energy scale of the spin polarization is small compared to the Coulomb interactions, its effect on the Coulomb interactions may not be considerable.}
+The nearest-neighbor and next-nearest-neighbor components of the transfer integrals and the interactions considered in our calculation are also illustrated.
+In our calculation, spin polarization was not considered.
+However, as the energy scale of the spin polarization is small compared to the repulsive interactions, its effect on the repulsive interactions may not be significant.
+The detailed values of transfer integrals and repulsive interactions are shown in Appendix A.